hardbyte/qabot/README.md

 $ poetry install qabot
 ```

-Then run the `qabot` command with either files or a database connection string:
+Then run the `qabot` command with either files or a database connection string.

+## Examples

 ### Local CSV file/s